 All employers submit a Combined Employer Return (CER) which covers their Social Security, ITIS and Manpower submissions.
-Administration and compliance for these returns is conducted by Revenue Jersey.
+The work to ensure compliance in this area is conducted by Revenue Jersey.

-Employers who do not submit their Combined Employer Returns can be subject to financial penalties as well as surcharges for any late payments.
-Outstanding employer debts are routinely pursued through summons to the Petty Debts court whereby the employer doesn't cooperate.
+Employers who do not submit their Combined Employer Returns can be subject to civil financial penalties and surcharges if they make late payment.
+Outstanding employer debts are routinely pursued through summons to the Petty Debts court, in any cases where the employer doesn't cooperate.
 It would only be in very particular circumstances that the expense of a criminal prosecution for non-payment would be appropriate.
-In the last 12 months there have been no prosecutions of employers solely for non-payment of tax by an employer.
+In the last 12 months there have been no prosecutions of employers solely for non-payment of social security.

-In respect of the potential impact on employees' tax records, where an employer has filed their CER, the employee will receive a credit for the tax deducted from their wages even if the employer has not paid these contributions over.
-This ensures there is no impact on the employee's tax liability.

-Failure to submit to the CER by the employer means that employees do not receive a credit, as no evidence is provided as to the tax deducted.
-If the employee has no evidence of the deductions, it can directly impact the calculations of their tax liability.
+In respect of the potential impact on employees' social security records, where an employer has filed their CER, we do credit contributions deducted from employees' wages in the employee's record, even if the employer has not paid these contributions over.
+There is, therefore, no impact on their record.
+The failure to submit records of what contributions have been deducted, via the CER, is arguably more serious.
+As we have no information, and if the employee also has no evidence of the deductions, this can directly impact both the entitlement to benefits in the near term but also pension entitlement in the future.

-The Deputy may be aware that one business was prosecuted primarily for not filing Combined Employer Returns recently; I understand that cases against other businesses are in the process of being reported to the Attorney General to consider prosecution.
+The Deputy may be aware that one business was prosecuted primarily for not filing Combined Employer Returns recently and I understand that cases against other businesses are in the process of being reported to the Attorney General to consider prosecution.